MaximusTrue/Pitboardz-Public/README.md

 # Pitboardz

 Welcome to Pitboardz for MX Bikes!
-Please go to the Pitboardz-Install-Instructions.pdf for step by step instructions to download this plugin
+Please go to the releases tab to download this plugin
-For instructions on how to customize the HUD, please go to the How-to-Use PDF.